 The Takeaway

 Setting up a weekly budget could make it easier to stay on top of your spending by streamlining the number of transactions you have to track and helping you spotlight any areas you may be overspending in.
-However, for some, checking in and tracking your spending and transaction each week could become overwhelming.
+However, for some, checking in and tracking your spending and transactions each week could become overwhelming.
 An app, possibly provided by your bank, could help.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.